GeoffClo/TidyData/Codebook.md

 # Algorithm

-get main datasets and combine into X_data
+get main datasets and combine into X_data.

-get features and restrict to measures of 'mean' or 'std' Then tidy up the text values which will become column names in the final output
+get features and restrict to measures of 'mean' or 'std'
+Then tidy up the text values which will become column names in the final output

 get subject data
 get activities and translate into meaningful names
 Add columns for subject and activity to X_data

-Average feature measurements over (subject,activity) Then make column names more informative, create long format and order data by subject,activity,feature Finally use write.table to output long_data as 'TidyDataProject.txt'
+Average feature measurements over (subject,activity)
+Then make column names more informative, create long format and order data by subject,activity,feature
+Finally use write.table to output long_data as 'TidyDataProject.txt'